 - Upper Emerald Pools: The three tiered Emerald Pools are made up of the Lower, Middle and Upper Pools which are connected via a series of trails.
 The Upper Emerald Pools are accessible via the Kayenta Trail from the Grotto (stop 6) to the Middle Pool and hikers have the option to make side hikes to the Upper and Lower Pools (2 to 4 hours)

-Alternatively, the West Rim trail is a challenging day hike which takes 9 hours on average.
+Alternatively, the West Rim trail is a challenging day hike that takes 9 hours on average.
 Depending on fitness levels it can take up to 16 hours.

 - West Rim Trail: A Zion classic, the West Rim trail is a long distance hike which descends from Lava Point to the Grotto showcasing some of Zion’s most beautiful scenery along the way.
 With a distance of 16.2 miles to be covered the trail can be completed as a challenging day hike or a less strenuous 2 day hike, spending a night at a trail camp along the way.
 A permit is required for camping.